gitbrent/SpRestLib/README.md

 **************************************************************************************************
 # User Info/Groups
-Omitting the options will return information about the current user, otherwise, the specified user is returned.
+Omitting options will return information about the current user, otherwise, the specified user is returned.
 `sprLib.user()`
 `sprLib.user(options)`